Are you looking for a distraction-free way to display online forms on your WordPress website with no sidebar?

 If you want to display different confirmations to site visitors based on their behavior, be sure to read up on how to create conditional form confirmations.

-Step 4: Configure Form Pages Settings
+Step 4: Customize Form Pages Settings

 Now that you have your form’s general settings configured it’s time to configure your form landing page settings.